- Australia Intro

 My group of fourteen birders and our Audubon guide, Steve Robertson, gathered in Cairns, Queensland in November 2007, springtime in the southern hemisphere.
 Migrating birds flying north to their breeding grounds were at their peak of color when our tour began.
 In contrast to birding in developing countries, I knew Australia would be relaxing and easy, offering comfortable accommodations, familiar food, and reliable transportation.
 I looked forward to getting to know Australia through my birder’s eyes.

 The hub of our birding adventures in Queensland was Cairns—(pronounced “Cans” by Aussies)—a coastal town at the base of the Cape York Peninsula.
 During my layover in 1986, I had spent two nights in Cairns on my way to the Earthwatch project on Lizard Island and I remembered that first evening in Cairns when a noisy chattering drew me up to the second-floor balcony of the hotel.
 To my delight, I discovered an India Almond-tree, a tall tropical tree with broad horizontal branches and a distinct symmetrical crown—a tree I had first seen during my stay in Tanzania.
-That particular evening, a cloud of bright green parakeets flew into the tree’s canopy.
-When startled, these lively birds took flight and then returned to the tree, again and again, seeming to argue and fuss the whole time.
+That evening, a cloud of bright green parakeets flew into the tree’s canopy.
+When startled, these lively birds took flight and quickly returned to the tree, again and again, seeming to argue and fuss the whole time.
 As darkness drifted over Cairns, each bird found a final roost for the night and eventually relaxed into sleep.
 I never forgot that cacophony of chattering birds, and when I accepted the invitation to travel again to Queensland for the Audubon birding trip, I hoped I’d see those fussy parakeets again.

 Cassowary House, named for our target bird on the first morning in Queensland, is a small B&B located deep in the rainforest.
-About 20 minutes into our hour long drive, our van crested a steep escarpment and the soaring cliffs and endless plateaus of the Atherton Plateau spread before us.
+About 20 minutes into our hour-long drive, our van crested a steep escarpment and the soaring cliffs and endless plateaus of the Atherton Plateau spread before us.
 This isolated, diverse, and fertile plateau, also called a tableland, covers more than 12,000 square miles.
 It is known for expansive and breathtaking scenery and it is home to ancient rock paintings.
 On the eastern side of the plateau it becomes part of Queensland’s Great Dividing Range, a substantial mountain range that runs 2,300 miles north and south.
 It is the third longest, land-based mountain range in the world.
 The annual rainfall in this area can exceed 100 inches and supports the only tropical forests in Australia.
 Although the tableland lies in the tropical latitudes, the heat is moderate at elevations above 1,500 feet.
 The mild weather and the rich volcanic soils make it a productive agricultural area that supports diverse and abundant wildlife.

 Our guide Steve glowed when he spoke about Phil and Sue’s work on behalf of Queensland’s birds.
 Unfortunately for us, Phil was away guiding a birding trip during our visit.
 A few years later, I would discover that Phil would be leading a trip to New Guinea, so I jumped at the chance to join him.
 I had remembered Phil’s sweet forest retreat for birders in Queensland and later found that his reputation as a bird expert was well earned.